jul0105/last-byte.github.io/_posts/2019-03-13-Enigma2017-Crackme0-writeup.md

 So... strlen() gives us back the length of the string it takes as argument (notice also I've changed the argument name).
 That's interesting, in fact most of the times a programmer will check if the length of the string it's right before even checking the string!
 So we can assume that right after the strlen() call we will find an instruction comparing the length of the string with a fixed value.
 And that's exactly what happens.

 ![fromhex2]({{site.baseurl}}/img/fromhex2.png)

+I commented the code as it took me a while to clearly understand what happens here.
+I HAVE NO IDEA WHY but instead of checking directly the length of the string with a `CMP EAX, 0x20` the program first uses a `SAR EAX, 0x1` instruction to divide by two the length of the string and then does a `CMP EAX, 0x10`.